fboes/aerofly-wettergeraet/docs/aerofly-config.md

 ## Visibility

-Visibility tests with METAR data, webcams and comparison with Aerofly FS 2/4 visbility show this pattern:
+Visibility tests with METAR data, webcams and comparison with Aerofly FS 2/4 visibility show this pattern:

 | Visibility Real Life | Visibility Aerofly FS 2/4 |
 | -------------------- | ------------------------- |
 | 6,000 meters         | ~40%                      |
 | 7,500 meters         | ~50%                      |

-This in turn sets 100% visibility in Aerolfy FS 2 to a real life visibility of 15,000 meters.
+This in turn sets 100% visibility in Aerofly FS 2/4 to a real life visibility of 15,000 meters.

 ## Wind